 AWS Database Migration Service – Now supports validation to ensure that data is migrated accurately to S3 and can now generate an AWS Glue Data Catalog when migrating to S3.

 AWS Backup – You can now back up and restore virtual machines running on VMware vSphere 8 and with multiple vNICs.

 Amazon Kendra – There are new connectors to index documents and search for information across these new content: Confluence Server, Confluence Cloud, Microsoft SharePoint OnPrem, Microsoft SharePoint Cloud.
 This post shows how to use the Amazon Kendra connector for Microsoft Teams.

 For a full list of AWS announcements, be sure to keep an eye on the What's New at AWS page.

 Other AWS News

-AWS open-source news and updates–This is a newsletter curated by my colleague Ricardo to bring you the latest open-source projects, posts, events, and more.
+For AWS open-source news and updates, here’s the latest newsletter curated by Ricardo to bring you the most recent updates on open-source projects, posts, events, and more.

 Upcoming AWS Events

-That’s all for this week.
-Check back next Monday for another Week in Review!
+That’s all from me for this week.
+Come back next Monday for another Week in Review!